 A certification trade mark identifies goods or services that possess a particular standard or characteristic.
 Standards commonly certified include quality, content, manufacturing method and geographic origin.

 While a standard trade mark is used to distinguish one trader’s goods or services from those of another trader, a Certification Trade Mark is used by authorised users to guarantee that the goods or services possess a particular standard.
 For example, the Australian Made, Australian Grown certification trade mark is used by more than 1700 companies on over 10,000 products sold globally.

-Applying to use a certified trade mark is similar to applying for an ordinary trade mark.
+Applying to use a certification trade mark is similar to applying for an ordinary trade mark.
 However, in addition to the normal process, a copy of the certification trade mark’s set of rules must be supplied.
 This should be done when the application is made or as soon as possible after it is made.

 Rules for a certification trade mark

 - the standards that goods or services must meet